deandreamatias/dog-gromming-website/README.md

 ## Setup

-You can use the following commands to setup the project fast: `sh tools/setup.sh`
+You can use the following commands to setup the project fast:

+- Flutter (recommended): `sh tools/setup.sh`
+- FVM: `sh tools/setup.sh fvm`

 ### Generate code

 If you implement a new injectable file, you have to run the following command to generate the necessary code:

-`fvm flutter packages pub run build_runner build` or `sh ./tools/generate_code.sh`
+`fvm flutter packages pub run build_runner build`

 Also, you can configure Android Studio to run this command automatically: